 Imitation crab is quite versatile.
-However, given its nutrition and health considerations, it’s better to use it for special occasions rather than routine recipes.
+However, given its nutrition and health considerations, it should be enjoyed in moderation alongside a variety of other protein sources in your diet.

-Summary Because it’s precooked and available in several different cuts, imitation crab is easy to use in appetizers, salads and main dishes.
+Because it’s precooked and available in several different cuts, imitation crab is easy to use in appetizers, salads, and main dishes.

-While it’s significantly less expensive than real crab, it’s also less nutritious and laced with questionable additives.
+While it’s significantly less expensive than real crab, it’s also less nutritious.

 If you’re making a dish for a special occasion and don’t have the budget for real crab, imitation crab is a good alternative that’s simple to use.